By Ishan Rana, Founder · Updated August 2026

 Answer one question first: is this a small job or a real store?

 Before you sign anything, do the same due diligence we would: open a store they built and try to buy something.
 Check it on your phone.
 Ask who owns the theme code when it is done.
-Ask Google’s own guidance on site speed what a slow store costs you in conversions, then ask your expert how fast the store will load.
+Read Google’s own guidance on page experience, then ask your expert how fast the store will load and what they will do about it.
 The good ones have answers.
 The rest have adjectives.

 FAQ